jordansissel/sysadvent/2012/11/article.md

 ### How Much Load Can I Put On A Circuit?

 The rule I use is 40%.
 Yes, you read that correctly, 40%.
-So why so low?
+Why so low?
 First off, in general, most breakers are not designed to carry more than 80% load for any amount of time.
 Anytime you are consistently over 80% for more than a few minutes, you are not in a good place.